Mohitreddy123/Brainwave_Matrix_Intern/Credit Card Fraud Detection/README.md

       ● Isolation Forest (for anomaly detection)

-**Approach**
+### Approach

-1. Data Preprocessing:
+**1. Data Preprocessing:**

     ● Handle missing values (if any).

     ● Normalize and scale the data.

     ● Address class imbalance using techniques like SMOTE or undersampling.

-2. Exploratory Data Analysis (EDA):
+**2. Exploratory Data Analysis (EDA):**

     ● Analyze the distribution of legitimate and fraudulent transactions.

     ● Visualize correlations between features.

-3. Model Development:
+**3. Model Development:**

     ● Implement anomaly detection (e.g., Isolation Forest) to identify outliers.

     ● Train supervised learning models (e.g., Random Forest, Logistic Regression) to classify transactions.

-4. Model Evaluation:
+**4. Model Evaluation:**

       ● Use cross-validation to validate the models.

       ● Evaluate performance using metrics such as precision, recall, and the F1-score.

-**Results**
+### Results

       ● High recall achieved for fraudulent transactions, ensuring most fraud cases are detected.

       ● Low false-positive rate to minimize unnecessary flags on legitimate transactions.

       ● Visualizations of model performance (e.g., confusion matrix, ROC curve)